A Safe, Good, and New Haven

 And a room with all sorts of tercentenary celebration bric-a-brac.
 Great, here… look, a poster from back then, whenever.
 Can we get to the good stuff?

 We walked around the rotunda again and made our way to the “History of the New Haven Bar” room – we’d saved the best for last.
 We crossed the threshold, rubbing our palms together…

 “Um,” I said.

 Are you kidding me, New Haven Colony History Museum?
 Apparently not.
-We’d been duped… the room we had so highly anticipated explored the fascinating history of law, the practice of law, and the studying of the practice of law in New Haven since the beginning.
+We’d been duped… the room we had so highly anticipated explored the fascinating history of law, the practice of law, and the studying of the practice of law in New Haven since the beginning of New Haven.
 Great.